1.c) Stars, expansion of the Universe and dark energy

 1.c.2.a) Acceleration or deceleration of expansion of the Universe in Modern Physics

-Predominant model in Cosmology throughout most of last century was deceleration of expansion of the Universe since the initial explosion of the Big Bang.
+Predominant model in Cosmology throughout most of the last century was a deceleration of the Universe since the initial explosion of the Big Bang.
 This deceleration of expansion of the Universe would be due to gravitational attraction generated by the mass of stars.

-Discussion centered on whether expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite expansion.
-Using a simple analysis, result would depend on total mass of the Universe itself.
+Discussion centered on whether the expansion of the Universe would eventually stop, giving way to a period of contraction of the Universe, or whether it would remain in an indefinite expansion.
+A simple analysis shows the result would depend on the total mass of the Universe itself.

-There are various ways of representing dark energy –cause of expansion of the Universe– mathematically.
-The most known idea of these was cosmological constant of Einstein.
-As is usually in Einstein’s theories, whether this constant exists or not is perfect.
+There are various ways of representing dark energy –cause of the expansion of the Universe– mathematically.
+The most known idea of these was a cosmological constant of Einstein.
+As usual in Einstein’s theories, whether this constant exists or not is perfect.
 Einstein’s Theory of Relativity adapts itself almost as well as Darwin’s theory of evolution.
 We do not know what they will say if it has ever confirmed that, both things exist at the same time!